MarkSoluiman/SecPlus/Chapter 1/Part2/The CIA Triad 1.2.md

 In **Integrity**, data is stored and transferred as intended.
 Any modification to the data would be identified.
 We can do that by:
 ### Hashing

 - Map data of an arbitrary length to data of a fixed length.
+The smallest change in the original message or data will change the hash.
 ### Digital Signatures

 - Mathematical scheme to verify the integrity of data.